UNCG-CSE/Poststorm_Imagery/src/dashboard/README.md

 ## Requirements 📝

-The only requirement is **Node.js** which is JavaScript ran by Chrome's V8 JavaScript engine to basicly allow JavaScript to be ran server side.
+The first requirement is **Node.js** which is JavaScript ran by Chrome's V8 JavaScript engine to basicly allow JavaScript to be ran server side.
 Simply go to [here](https://nodejs.org/en/) and download the latest version, *at this time **10.16.3 LTS***.

+The second requirment is to have `npm-run-all` package installed globally.
+Run this command anywhere `npm install -g npm-run-all`

 ### Steps to Reproduce 🔎